mikeprivette/DNS-Inpsector/README.md

 # DNS and Email Security Analyzer

-A comprehensive Python script to analyze DNS records and email security settings for a given domain.
-This script checks for common DNS record types, SPF and DMARC configurations, and evaluates the domain's susceptibility to email spoofing.
+A comprehensive Python script to analyze DNS records for a given domain.
+This tool enumerates a wide range of DNS record types and reports the results.

 ## Features

-- Enumerates common DNS records such as A, AAAA, CNAME, MX, NS, PTR, SOA, SRV, and TXT
-- Analyzes SPF and DMARC settings for email security
-- Evaluates the risk of email spoofing based on SPF and DMARC settings
+- Enumerates DNS records for all known types by default
+- Users can override the record type list in `config.ini`
 - Provides a detailed summary of the DNS records found
 - Supports the latest version of Python 3